aceoroal/PRG282_Project/README.md

 > - In the NuGet Package Manager, click on the **Browse** tab.

 > - Search for `Guna.UI2.WinForms`.
 If `Guna.UI2.WinForms` is already installed, uninstall it and then install it again to ensure compatibility.
+> - Search for `HtmlRenderer.PdfSharp`.
+If `HtmlRenderer.PdfSharp` is already installed, uninstall it and then install it again to ensure compatibility.

 ### 2. Run the Application
 After installing the package, you can run the application by pressing **F5** or clicking **Start** in Visual Studio.